ncrmns/fnxm/xm/DevOps.md

   - service
   - MVC

-     - an application design model, consists of three parts:

 		- MODEL : database
 			Model represents shape of the data.
 It specifies the structure of data used by a program.
 			This may be a database, file, or a simple object, such as an icon or a character in a